 Securitization Act

-We all know the fact that financial sector plays a very vital role in progress of a nation.
-This sector has been one of the key to gain success in rapid development of the economy.
-In this we have the banking sector which is striving for reaching a level like that of the international banking norms and standards.
-Amidst the chase to achieve that there was a huge challenge that the Indian banking sector was facing which was management of Non-performing assets (NPA’S).
+This article provides insight into the Securitization Act.
+We all know that the financial sector plays a very vital role in the progress of a nation.
+This sector has been one of the keys to gaining success in the rapid development of the economy.
+The banking sector strives to reach a level like international banking norms and standards.
+Amidst the chase to achieve that, there was a huge challenge that the Indian banking sector was facing, which was the management of Non-performing assets (NPA).
 Hearing this term for the first time?

 According to Investopedia, Non-performing assets are,

 “A classification used by financial institutions that refer to loans that are in jeopardy of default.
-Once the borrower has failed to make interest or principal payments for 90 days the loan is considered to be a non-performing asset”
+Once the borrower has failed to make interest or principal payments for 90 days the loan is a non-performing asset”

-Before we learn about this act lets understand what securitization is.
-It is the process of conversion of the prevailing assets or future cash flows into marketable securities.
-So in simple words it refers to converting the assets which are not marketable into marketable ones.
-The main purpose is setting up the reconstruction and securitization companies who would take over the NPA’s that have been accumulated with the financial institutions and banks.
-Through this it would be easy for the creditors to recover the dues from the defaulters in a much simpler and quicker way than before.
-With the securitization act it would authorize the Financial Institutions and Banks to move ahead on their own against a borrower, whose has made default in repayment and whose assets are secured.
-This article is aimed to scan through the scope of the securitization act in relation to the recovery of dues, issues with the act and Impact on Banking
+Before we learn about this act, let’s understand what securitization is.
+It is the conversion of the prevailing assets or future cash flows into marketable securities.
+So, in simple words, it refers to converting the assets that are not marketable into marketable ones.
+The main purpose is to set up the reconstruction and securitization companies that would take over the NPAs accumulated with the financial institutions and banks.
+Through this, it would be easy for the creditors to recover the dues from the defaulters in a much simpler and quicker way than before.
+The securitization acts would authorize the Financial Institutions and Banks to move ahead against borrowers with defaults in repayment and whose assets are secure.
+This article scans through the scope of the Securitization Act in relation to the recovery of dues, issues with the act, and its Impact on Banking

 1. Securitization